-As a print buyer, you need to understand the key differences between the two processes as it does affect pricing.
-The more thought-out decision the better results on your printing project.
+As a print buyer, it’s crucial to understand the key distinctions between these two processes, as they directly impact pricing.
+Making a well-informed decision will lead to superior results for your printing endeavor.

-Offset printing utilizes aluminum-based plates for every color during the printing process.
-Each plate has to be laser etched using information from a digital file of the image.
-The plate is attached to a roller, known as the plate cylinder, which will transfer ink to another cylinder with a rubber sheet known as a blanket, which then rolls the ink onto paper, vinyl or, whatever print material is being used.
+Offset printing involves the use of aluminum-based plates for each color in the printing process.
+These plates are laser etched using digital image files.
+Attached to a roller called the plate cylinder, the plate transfers ink to another cylinder with a rubber sheet known as a blanket.
+This blanket then rolls the ink onto the chosen print material, whether it be paper, vinyl, or any other medium.

-The digital printing process transfers the image digitally from a computer to digital printing equipment.
-Digital printing uses electrostatic rollers, more commonly known as drums, to apply toner to sheets of paper.
-There is a drum for each color used in this process.
-This is a similar process used by most inkjet printers.
+On the other hand, digital printing relies on the digital transfer of images from a computer to digital printing equipment.
+Electrostatic rollers, commonly referred to as drums, are used to apply toner to sheets of paper.
+There is a separate drum for each color used in the process, similar to the method employed by most inkjet printers.

-When logo or image color is important, let’s say on a marketing postcard or product brochure you may want to consider offset printing “shells”.
-In the print world, shells refer to preprinted products that are stocked for future imprinting.
-I will cover the importance of “shells” next week.
-You would then have the shells imprinted with the variable information and personalization using digital.
-We find this works well when the information changes from product to product, salesman to salesman, or market to market.
-This option also offers you a quicker turnaround and faster response to market changes.
+When it comes to projects where logo or image color is crucial, such as marketing postcards or product brochures, offset printing “shells” may be worth considering.
+In the print world, shells refer to preprinted products that are ready for future customization.
+To read more about shells, click on the link, “What is a Shell?”
+In this scenario, you would have the shells imprinted with variable information and personalization using digital printing.
+This approach works exceptionally well when the information varies from product to product, salesman to salesman, or market to market.
+Additionally, it offers a faster turnaround time and increased responsiveness to market changes.